gemi254/ConfigAssist-ESP32-ESP8266/README.md

 conf.setup(server);
 ```
 ## Connect the WiFi using **ConfigAsistHelper**
 In order to simplify the proccess of connect to WiFi and set static ip address use the **ConfigAsistHelper class**.
 It will connect the WiFi using credentials contained in a ConfigAssist class.
-It will search the ConfigAssist class for variables ending with **CA_SSID_KEY** for ssid and **CA_PASSWD_KEY** for passwords.
+It will search for variables ending with **CA_SSID_KEY** for ssid and **CA_PASSWD_KEY** for passwords.
-  For example..
+  For example variables like..
   ```
   st_ssid,  st_pass,
   station_ssid, station_pass
   ```
-  It can also use variables like
+  It can also use variables like..
   ```
   st_ssid1, st_pass1,
   st_ssid2, st_pass2